-My aim is to find ways of expressing the experience and the encounters of different walks; creating works of art that are made after the event by referencing the experience.
+My aim is to find ways of expressing the encounters; creating works of art that are made after the event by referencing the experience.
 My chosen medium is textiles and increasingly this has become the specific discipline of weaving.
-It is within the act of weaving and the choices made that relate to scale, materials and techniques that I seek to express elements of the walk that have become more dominant.
+It is within the act of weaving and the choices made that relate to scale, materials, colour and techniques that I seek to express elements of the stories that have become more dominant.

 The importance of textiles and the use of weaving for warmth, shelter and decoration are prevalent throughout history.
 The English language has numerous words and phrases that reference the textile industry.
 Today we continue to talk about "weaving ideas together", "connecting threads" or "getting tied in knots"